Ossldossl/cisp/README.md

-# cisp
+# Cisp

-A lisp in C
+Compiles LISP to SSA to allow for optimizations.

+Currently work in Progress.